How to Avoid Car Shipping Scams

 The Bill of Lading is an important document, as it is your receipt and it also contains the pick-up and delivery inspection reports.
 Do not skip the inspection.
 If you fail to document any damage, you will not be able to claim compensation later.
 In case you cannot attend pick-up and delivery, designed a person whom judgment you can fully trust.

 Trust your instincts when you communicate with the car shipping company.
 Call them and speak with a sales representative directly.
 Find out how many employees the company has and how many trucks they own and operate.
 Reputable car shipping companies will be more than happy to answer all of your questions and provide you with all the relevant information you need to experience a smooth move.

 If you feel that you can trust the potential company, once you have talked to an agent, it means that they have lived up to your expectations.
 You can understand a lot about their customer service from how they actually respond to your questions.
 If someone presses you to make a fast decision, that should be a red flag.

 It is vital to understand what affects your car shipping quote.
-Generally, the cost to ship a car is based on a few factors:
+Generally, the cost of shipping a car is based on a few factors:

 Distance and location;

 Car’s make, model and modifications;